What's next for China and India as Modi, Xi start over? – DW – 10/24/2024

 "Resuming direct flights, addressing the trade deficit, and reinstating visa services between India and China could significantly contribute to normalizing relations and enhancing bilateral ties," added Chinoy, who now serves as the head of the Manohar Parrikar Institute for Defense Studies and Analyses.

-He also pointed out that the BRICS allows India and China to be on the same platform, including in terms of developmental priorities for the Global South which looks to both the Asian giants to play a leadership role.
+He also pointed out that BRICS allows India and China to be on the same platform, including in terms of developmental priorities for the Global South, which looks to both Asian giants to play a leadership role.

 "In recent years, the multilateral space for cooperation between India and China has shrunk and the BRICS and SCO can help retrieve some ground on key issues, including combating terrorism, climate change, green transitions, and reforms of global institutions," said Chinoy.